 Everything I know about news-cycles, talk shows, social media, & politics tells me the film was instead a documentary pic.twitter.com/tvDuEUXWCW

 — Neil deGrasse Tyson (@neiltyson) December 29, 2021

 Kate Dibiasky (Jennifer Lawrence), an astronomy grad student, along with her professor Dr. Randall Mindy (Leonardo DiCaprio) make an astounding discovery of a comet orbiting within the solar system.
 The problem — it’s on a direct collision course with Earth.
 The other problem?
 No one really seems to care.
 Turns out warning mankind about a planet-killer the size of Everest is an inconvenient fact to navigate.
 With the help of Dr. Oglethorpe (Rob Morgan), Kate & Randall embark on a media tour taking them from the office of an indifferent President Orlean (Meryl Streep) and her sycophantic son and Chief of Staff, Jason (Jonah Hill), to the airwaves of The Daily Rip, a morning show hosted by Brie (Cate Blanchett) & Jack (Tyler Perry).
 With only six months until the comet makes impact, managing the 24-hour news cycle and gaining the attention of the social media obsessed public before it’s too late proves shockingly comical — what will it take to get the world to just look up?!
 Don't Look Up is written and directed by filmmaker Adam McKay, of the films Anchorman, Talladega Nights, Step Brothers, The Other Guys, Anchorman 2: The Legend Continues, The Big Short, and Vice previously.
-Netflix debuts Don't Look Up in select theaters on December 10th, 2021, then streaming starting December 24th, 2021 this fall.
+Netflix debuts Don't Look Up in select theaters on December 10th, 2021, and streaming starting December 24th, 2021 last year.
 Have you seen it yet?